 Unfortunately, there are a number of unscrupulous sites that promise big pay-outs, then try to short-change you once the phone has been sent.

 A number of these sites offer cash for old tablets too, so if your old iPad or Kindle is sitting unloved and unused, cash it in too!

-A host of sites will pay you for your old DVDs, although the amounts are often paltry.
+A host of sites will pay you for your old DVDs, but the amounts are often paltry.

-All you have to do is enter the barcode from your DVD on sites like MusicMagpie, Zapper and CeX, and the site will give you a price for your DVD.
-It's well worth comparing what you will get from a few different sites, as the values can vary significantly.
+It's worth comparing what you will get from a few different sites, as the values can vary significantly.

 We ran the rule over what you could expect in Selling DVDs UK: MusicMagpie versus Zapper, CeX, Ziffit and Momox.

 You could enjoy a more significant return selling your old bits and bobs at a car boot sale.

 You can find your local sale at carbootjunction.com.

 It's probably a good idea to go down to a sale first, to get an idea of where the best pitches are and pick up some tips on how best to flog your wares!

 For a great guide on how to do it properly, check out Car boot sales: top tips to sell successfully.